The Question

 The viewport showed the dark.
 The belt.
 The scattered points of light that were rocks and stations and habs and ships.
 Each one a place where people lived inside machines, maintained by people who did what they could with what they had.
 The Paran was between them, in the dark, in the gap.

 Caro was still.
 Not working anymore.
 Just sitting.
 His hands resting on the edge of the console.
-Not working anymore.
-Not about to.
 Just present in the quiet between the last thing and the next thing.
 He’d grown up in a place like Mara’s Prospect.
 He knew every part of what they’d seen.
 The gray market bio, the adapted filters, the children whose profiles drifted from spec, the parents who stayed anyway.
 He knew it the way Lev knew rescue: from the inside, where the numbers were people and the problems were home.

 “What would happen if we stopped?”